-The Magen Avraham (OC 39:14) and Mishna Berura (39:26) write that as sweat can permeate the tefillin and ruin them, they should be checked periodically.
+The Magen Avraham (39:14) and Mishna Berura (39:26) write that as sweat can permeate the tefillin and ruin them, they should be checked periodically.
 Similarly, the Aruch Hashulchan (ibid.) writes that they should be checked regularly as the ink in his day would crack easily (See Chayei Adam 14:20; Mor Uketzia 39).

 The Gemara (Yoma 11a) writes that while public mezuzos only need to be checked once every fifty years, mezuzos on private dwellings should be checked twice every seven years.
 Rashi explains that we need to check to ensure that the mezuzos haven’t been spoiled or stolen.
-Thus, Rambam (Sefer Torah Umezuza 5:9) and Shulchan Aruch (YD 291:1) write that mezuzos should be checked twice every seven years.
-However, R’ Shlomo Zalman Auerbach (Halichos Shlomo, ibid.) writes that mezuzos wrapped in proper cases would not need checking this often.
-Nonetheless, the Aruch Hashulchan (YD 291:1) writes that when the mezuza is prone to dampness, it should be checked annually.
+Thus, Rambam (Tefillin, Mezuza and Sefer Torah 5:9) and Shulchan Aruch (YD 291:1) write that mezuzos should be checked twice every seven years.
+The Mateh Ephraim (581:10) and Kitzur Shulchan Aruch (128:3) write that it is commendable to check one’s tefillin and mezuzos every year during Elul.
+R’ Ovadia Yosef (Yechave Daas 1:49) adds that this is particularly important as there are many inept sofrim who make mistakes.
+The Aruch Hashulchan (YD 291:1) writes that this specifically applies when the mezuza is prone to dampness.